secops4thewin/link_analysis_app/README.md

 https://answers.splunk.com/answers/766107/how-do-i-send-data-to-http-event-collector-via-jav.html

 ### Bugs / Missing Docos
-Please report any bugs to this page.
-I accept pull requests.
-Alternatively hit me up on twitter @MickeyPerre
+Please report any bugs to github, Splunk Answers or alternatively hit me up on twitter @MickeyPerre

 ### Feature Requests
 Post any feature requests as issues and I will look around to them.
 My only feedback prior to making feature requests is ensuring that the feature does not reduce the flexibility of the app :).